-In addition, HLLs are permanently driven by low-powered latches that are easily overridden by active outputs or pull-up resistors.
-These latches maintain well-defined logic levels on HLLs that are not pulled up and temporarily are not driven.
-The logic level maintained is the last level actively driven onto the line, and in some designs these latches may be exploited memory devices.
+In addition, HLLs are permanently driven by low-powered latches that are easily overridden by active outputs or pullup resistors.
+These latches maintain the logic levels on HLLs that are not pulled up and temporarily are not driven.
+The logic level maintained is the last level actively driven onto the line.